alejomaar/LLaVa-Attention-Map/README.md

 ### Usage
 1. Lanuch 3 anaconda prompts.
 For each one: Activate llava environment, and cd into the llava install folder.

-2. Launch the controller in 1st anaconda prompt
+2. In 1st anaconda prompt, launch the controller
 ```
 python -m llava.serve.controller --host 0.0.0.0 --port 10000
 ```

-3. Launch the model worker using 8-bit quantized model
+3. In the 2nd anaconda prompt, launch the model worker using 8-bit quantized model

 Using the model card (this will also download the model first)
 ```